stvliu/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 {: refdef}

 ##### Key settings for "rpc"
-Configuration in this unit provides settings for RPC requests from ThingsBoard platform instance to device.
+Configuration in this unit provides settings for RPC requests from GridLinks platform instance to device.

 | **Parameter** | **Default value**       | **Description**                                                             |
 |:-|:-|-